An ATM Showed Up In The Middle Of The Forest In Maine, And No One Knows How It Got There

 If an ATM shows up in the middle of the woods and no one is around to see it, does it actually exist?
-The answer is yes because that’s exactly what happened in the woods of Maine recently.
+The answer is yes, because that’s exactly what happened in the woods of Maine recently.
 According to a report from Bangor Daily News, a Maine resident discovered the ATM on her property while out for her morning walk.
 The woman, whose name has not been disclosed, was walking along Dexter Farm Road in North Deer Isle when she stumbled upon the machine on Tuesday, November 20.

 After her discovery, the woman notified the Hancock County Sheriff’s Office to let them know something didn’t look right.
 Upon arrival, Detective Steve McFarland was inclined to agree.
-The detective noted that the machine had not been tampered with which was odd.
+The detective noted that the machine had not been tampered with, which was odd.
 He said in cases of theft, the machines are usually destroyed in order to gain access to the cash stored inside.
 McFarland also said no one has reported a missing or stolen ATM.

 “Usually they are just thrown out into the woods, ripped open and smashed to pieces,” McFarland said.
 “If you wanted the cash out of it, you certainly would have ripped it open.”

-It’s unclear whether or not the machine contained any cash but McFarland did plug it in to see if it worked, however, he learned it did not.
+It’s unclear whether or not the machine contained any cash, but McFarland did plug it in to see if it worked, however, he learned it did not.
 The report noted that the ATM was an older model made by Tidel, which is a common brand usually found in convenience stores.
 McFarland said the area where the machine was found is frequented by hunters and other outdoorsmen.

 “It was set up like a hunter might need quick cash for a cup of coffee in the middle of the woods,” McFarland said.